samsrf/samsrf/ReadMe.md

 - Model fitting functions now allow direct input of Srf instead of filenames (DSS)
 - ViewApertures now also allow direct input argument (DSS)
 - All text output & progress bar are now using the GUI if available (DSS)
+- Benson map projection is now using GII to align with other analyses (DSS)
+- SamSrf GUI now also can call DisplayMaps tool (DSS)
+- Replaced colour map functions with editable CSV files (DSS)
+- Replaced SamSrf_defaults.mat with editable JSON file (DSS)

 ### Version 9.9 (08-08-2024)
 - Added alternative functionality for multi-condition designs in pRF models (DSS)